eclipse/kuksa.val/kuksa-client/README.md

 ```console
 $ kuksa-client --ip 127.0.0.1 --port 55555 --protocol grpc --insecure
 ```
-Note: `--insecure` is required because `kuksa-databroker` does not yet support encryption or authentication.
+Note: `--insecure` is required because `kuksa-databroker` does not yet support TLS encryption or authentication.

 If everything works as expected and the server can be contacted you will get an output similar to below.